Nonconvex High-Dimensional Time-Varying Coefficient Estimation for Noisy High-Frequency Observations with a Factor Structure: Conclusion

 \section{Conclusion}

 In this paper, we developed a novel FATEN-LASSO estimation procedure that can accommodate the microstructure noise of high-frequency data, factor structure of the covariate process, and time variation in the high-dimensional coefficient process.
 To handle the noise and factor structure, we first smoothed the observed variables and applied PCA to the smoothed covariate process.
 Then, to estimate the instantaneous coefficient, we employed the nonconvex optimization with the smoothed variables.
 We showed that the proposed instantaneous coefficient estimator can handle the noises, factor structure, and the high-dimensional time-varying coefficient process with the sharp convergence rate.
 To handle the bias from the $\ell_1$-regularization, we utilized the debiasing scheme and obtained the debiased integrated coefficient estimator using debiased instantaneous coefficient estimators.
 Then, we further regularized the debiased integrated coefficient estimator to account for the sparse structure of the coefficient process.
 We showed that the proposed FATEN-LASSO estimator achieves the sharp convergence rate.
-We still hold this property even if the factor structure in the covariate processes does not exist.
-In the empirical study, the FATEN-LASSO estimation procedure performs best overall in terms of both in-sample and out-of-sample $R^2$.
-This finding suggests that, when estimating high-dimensional integrated coefficients based on high-frequency data with a factor structure, the proposed FATEN-LASSO estimation method helps handle the time-varying property of the coefficient process as well as the microstructure noise in high-frequency data.
+This property still holds even if the factor structure in the covariate processes does not exist.